-- A. Street Stepbacks.
-Projects utilizing a height concession per PMC 17.43.055 shall provide a stepback depth of at least 10 feet at a height of 39 feet or less along street frontages. - Street stepbacks are those abutting public right-of-way and are measured from the sidewalk line. - Uses allowed within the street stepback include balconies, patios, trellises, green roofs.
-Other open space features may be allowed per review authority approval. - B. Interior Stepbacks.
-Projects shall comply with the upper story stepbacks set below when adjacent RS zoning. - In all zones except RM-16, projects shall not be located within the encroachment plane sloping upward and inward at a 45-degree angle measured from the vertical, commencing 15 feet above the existing grade along the shared property line; see Figures 6.1-3 and 6.1-5. - 2.
-In RM-16, projects shall step back 15 feet at the second story and 50 feet at the third story, measured from the shared property line; see Figure 6.1-4. - 3.
+- B. Interior Stepbacks.
+Adjacent to RS zoning districts, projects shall comply with the stepbacks below.
+Interior stepbacks are not required along other property lines. - In all zones except LASP-RM-16, projects shall not be located within the encroachment plane sloping upward and inward at a 45-degree angle measured from the vertical, commencing 15 feet above the existing grade along the shared property line; see Figures 6.1-3 and 6.1-5. - 2.
+In LASP-RM-16, projects shall step back 15 feet at the second story and 50 feet at the third story, measured from the shared property line; see Figure 6.1-4. - 3.
 Exceptions allowed per PMC 17.40.160 (Table 4-2.1).